OwOday/Silk-Go/README.md

 # Silk-Go
-A Go library for using cozo in Funnel browser
+A Go library for using OlegDB